argonne-lcf/THAPI/README.md

 # THAPI (Tracing Heterogeneous APIs)

 A tracing infrastructure for heterogeneous computing applications.
+We curently have backend for OpenCL, CUDA and L0.

 # Building and Installation